-The New Mexico Office of the Medical Investigator said that seven bodies were recovered from the scene of Thursday afternoon’s accident and that another person died after being taken to a hospital for treatment.
+The New Mexico Office of the Medical Investigator said that seven bodies were recovered from the scene of Thursday afternoon’s accident.
+Another person died after being taken to a hospital for treatment.

 The crash is known as a “crossover crash.”
-Crossover crashes occur when a vehicle leaves the roadway, crossing the median, ending up in the opposing lanes of travel.
+Crossover crashes occur when a vehicle leaves the roadway, crosses the median, and ends up in the opposing travel lanes.

-Based on video and photographs, it does not initially appear that any type of median barrier cable was present on the roadway.
-Median cable barriers are commonly used by many states to help prevent crossover crashes.
-Studies have shown that cable barriers can prevent up 95% of crossover crashes.
+Based on video and photographs, it does not initially appear that any median barrier cable was present on the roadway.
+However, median cable barriers are commonly used by many states to help prevent crossover crashes.
+Studies have shown that cable barriers can prevent 95% of crossover crashes.

-The driver of the truck survived and may be able to provide insight as to the cause of the crash.
-Many Arizona highways lack cable median barriers, resulting in many fatal crossover crashes over the years.
+The driver of the truck survived and may provide insight as to the cause of the crash.
+Unfortunately, many Arizona highways lack cable median barriers, resulting in many fatal crossover crashes over the years.

 Why doesn’t ADOT install median cable barriers on our highways?